danmayer/danmayer.github.com/ideas.md

 phone camera thought:
  A ring around the lenses that only goes around the lenses.
 I like not having a case but my camera now sucks show before and after photos of the same nexus model as proof...
 Also recommend phone makes built something in or support we'll ng them

+TripAdvisor filters:

+you want to be able to filter the reviews to those who have only been to X or more countries (reviewed in X or more).
+Also a filter to find not super popular.
+If the avg number of reviews on a restaurant is 30 I want to throw out places with 90+ reviews as clearly they are the major tourist stops, looking for smaller more local food.

+also open now as a filter to hide all the restaurants not running available.

 Solved past Ideas
 ===